BYU-CS-472/CS472/TUTORIAL.md

 Here, `credit_approval` is an Arff object.
 The Arff object is mostly a wrapper around a 2D numpy array, which is stored as the 'data' Arff class variable, i.e. `credit_approval.data`.
 The Arff object also contains all the information needed to recreate the Arff file, including feature names, the number of columns that are considered "outputs" (labels), whether each feature is nominal or continuous, and the list of possible values for nominal features.
 Note that:

-* The Arff object automatically encodes nominal/string features as integers.
+* The `Arff` object automatically encodes nominal/string features as integers.
-* The Arff object presently supports multiple labels, which are assumed to be the rightmost column(s).
-The number of labels should be passed explicitly with `label_count`, which is typically 1.
+* The `Arff` object supports multiple labels, which are assumed to be the rightmost column(s).
+The number of label columns should be passed explicitly with `label_count`, which is typically 1.
 * `print(credit_approval)` will print the object as Arff text.
 Alternatively, a .arff style string can be obtained by taking `str(credit_approval)`.

-The Arff object can also be sliced like traditional numpy arrays.
+The `Arff` object can also be sliced like traditional numpy arrays.
 E.g., the first row of data as a numpy array would be:

 ```
 credit_approval[0,:]
 ```

-Note that slicing this way returns a numpy 2D array, not an Arff object.
-To create a new Arff object that has been sliced, one can use:
+Note that slicing this way returns a numpy 2D array, not an `Arff` object.
+To create a new `Arff` object that has been sliced, one can use:

 ```
 # Get first 10 rows, first 3 columns